ANSHUL12-FIX/seleniumTest/README.md

-# seleniumTest
-Below is an example of a test plan strategy document for your test cases, including objectives, test plan, and strategy:
+#  Web Automation Testing using selenium

 ---
-#### Project Name: Web Application Testing using selenium
+#### Project Name: Web Automation Testing using selenium

 #### Objective:
 The objective of this test plan is to ensure the functionality and reliability of the VWO web application by testing key features such as login, logout, redirection, and password recovery.